Table of Contents

 A branch of the US government, called the Department of Health and Human Services, (DHHS), has put together a set of HIV treatment guidelines.
 The US DHHS provides several different treatment guidelines related to HIV care.
-These include the Perinatal Guidelines , the Treatment of Opportunistic Infections Guidelines , and the Pediatric Antiretroviral Treatment Guidelines .
+These include the Perinatal Guidelines which provide treatment recommendations for pregnant women with HIV, the Treatment of Opportunistic Infections Guidelines which provide treatment recommendations for opportunistic infections , and the Pediatric Antiretroviral Treatment Guidelines .
 This fact sheet discusses only the recommendations contained within the Guidelines for Antiretroviral Treatment in Adults and Adolescents.

 The DHHS guidelines are written and reviewed regularly by a group of HIV experts, including researchers, health care providers, and community activists.
 They were first published in 1998 and have been updated many times since then.
 The most recent guidelines were released in July 2016.
 The full version of the guidelines is available at http://aidsinfo.nih.gov/contentfiles/AdultandAdolescentGL.pdf .
 Some of the important updates in the most recent version of the DHHS guidelines for the treatment of HIV in adults and adolescents are listed below.

-The World Health Organization (WHO) released new HIV treatment guidelines in September 2015.
+In 2015, the World Health Organization (WHO) released new guidelines on when to start HIV treatment.
 By October 2015, all internationally-written guidelines were in agreement for the first time since 2006.
-The DHHS, WHO, EACS (European AIDS Clinical Society), BHIVA (British HIV Association), and the IAS-USA (International AIDS Society USA) all recommend HIV treatment be offered to all people living with HIV, regardless of their CD4 count.
+The DHHS, WHO, EACS (European AIDS Clinical Society), BHIVA (British HIV Association), and the IAS-USA (International AIDS Society USA) now all recommend that HIV treatment be offered to all people living with HIV, regardless of their CD4 count.
 Researchers have shown that people living with HIV who start treatment earlier, while their CD4 counts are still high, have a much lower risk of illness and death.

 Click above to view or download this fact sheet as a PDF slide presentation

 The guidelines describe the goals of HIV treatment.
 They are basically to keep you as healthy and as well as possible using the best care and treatment available today.
-The goals are the same for people just starting treatment and those who have been on treatment for a long time:
+The goals are the same for people just starting treatment and those who have been on treatment for a long time.
+These include: